i2p/i2p.www/i2p2www/spec/proposals/148-eddsa-blake2b-ed25519.rst

 We plan to change new destinations from type 7 to type 12 as the default.
 We plan to change new encrypted destinations from type 11 to type 13 as the default.

-We will support blinding from types 7, 11, 12, and 13 to type 13.
+We will support blinding from types 7, 11, and 12 to type 12.
-We will not support blinding 12 or 13 to type 11.
+We will not support blinding type 12 to type 11.

 New routers could start using the new sig type by default after a few months.
 New destinations could start using the new sig type by default after perhaps a year.

 For the minimum router version 0.9.TBD, routers must ensure:

-- Do not store (or flood) a RI or LS with the new sig types to routers less than version 0.9.TBD.
+- Do not store (or flood) a RI or LS with the new sig type to routers less than version 0.9.TBD.
-- When verifying a netdb store, do not fetch a RI or LS with the new sig types from routers less than version 0.9.TBD.
+- When verifying a netdb store, do not fetch a RI or LS with the new sig type from routers less than version 0.9.TBD.
 - Routers with a new sig type in their RI may not connect to routers less than version 0.9.TBD, either with NTCP, NTCP2, or SSU.
-- Streaming connections and signed datagrams won't work to routers less than version 0.9.TBD, but there's no way to know that, so these sig types should not be used by default for some period of months or years after 0.9.TBD is released.
+- Streaming connections and signed datagrams won't work to routers less than version 0.9.TBD, but there's no way to know that, so the new sig type should not be used by default for some period of months or years after 0.9.TBD is released.